Heneros/movie-app/README.md

 - Review edit me, editor and admin.
 - Live chat with users through ws
-- Temp link for 20 minutes and after expire deleted
+- Temp link for 20 minutes and after expire link deleted himself
-- Create token on 31 day to access to data, you can share with other user token
+- Create token on  only 31 day to access to data, you can share with other user token(only 3 times) after this token gonna be invalid